 Paid advertising costs can vary depending on the channel.
 Let’s look at a few examples.

 When working with paid ads, it may be tempting to dive right in.
 We admire that approach, but it’s even better to first map out a good strategy.
-This strategy should essentially be your blueprint for marketing your brand.

-When you get into paid ads, here’s the first thing you’ll ask: what’s the right channel for my business?
+When you get into paid ads, here’s the first thing you’ll ask: What’s the right channel for my business?

 In some cases, one channel is enough to get the job done.
 In others, you must take a multi-channel approach to reach your goals.
 Ask yourself these questions before you decide: